demisto/demisto-sdk/docs/init_command.md

 `demisto-sdk init --script --id "My Script ID"`
 This will prompt a message asking for a name for the script's directory and file name, once given a script will be created under "Scripts" directory and the yml file will have the id "My Script ID".

+`demisto-sdk init --pack -n My_Pack`
+This will create a new pack named "My_Pack" under the "Packs" directory in content repo.